prtkgpt/questdb.io/docs/concept/storage-model.md

 QuestDB uses a **column-based** storage model.
 Data is stored in tables with each column stored in its own file and its own native format.
-New data is appended to the bottom of each column to allow data to be organically retrieved in the same order versus ingestion.
+New data is appended to the bottom of each column to allow data to be organically retrieved in the same order that it was ingested.

 ## Append model

 QuestDB appends one column at a time and each one is updated using the same method.
 The tail of column file is mapped into the memory page in RAM and the column append is effectively a memory write at an address.
-Once the memory page is exhausted it is unmapped (thus writing data to disk) and the new page is mapped at a new append offset.
+Once the memory page is exhausted it is unmapped (thus writing data to disk) and a new page is mapped.

 **This method ensures minimum resource churn and consistent append latency.**